DevAnupShourya/mynx/README.md

 I would appreciate any feedback or suggestions you have for the project.
 Please feel free to submit a pull request or issue on GitHub.

 ## Introduction 🦾
-Welcome to Vixel: World in Pixels, the ultimate social media platform designed to connect individuals through a vibrant and visually captivating experience.
-With an intuitive interface and cutting-edge features, Vixel empowers users to express their creativity, share their life moments, and engage with a global community.
-Whether you're an aspiring photographer, artist, or simply looking to connect with like-minded individuals, Vixel offers a unique platform to showcase your talents and foster meaningful connections.
+Welcome to Mynx: World in Pixels, the ultimate social media platform designed to connect individuals through a vibrant and visually captivating experience.
+With an intuitive interface and cutting-edge features, Mynx empowers users to express their creativity, share their life moments, and engage with a global community.
+Whether you're an aspiring photographer, artist, or simply looking to connect with like-minded individuals, Mynx offers a unique platform to showcase your talents and foster meaningful connections.
 Join us today and embark on a journey where the world unfolds pixel by pixel.

 ## Features ✨